University of California, Irvine School of Law

-The University of California, Irvine School of Law (known as UC Irvine Law) is the law school at the University of California, Irvine.
+The University of California, Irvine School of Law (also known as UC Irvine Law) is the law school at the University of California, Irvine.
 Founded in 2007, it is the fifth and newest law school in the University of California system.
-Its foundation also ended an over 40-year hiatus in the creation of public law schools in California.
+Its foundation ended an over 40-year hiatus in the creation of public law schools in California.

-In September 2007, Erwin Chemerinsky was named the law school's first dean.
-Chemerinsky served until 2017, the year in which he was hired to be the UC Berkeley School of Law dean.
-L. Song Richardson became interim dean in July 2017 and full dean in January 2018.
-Song Richardson served as the dean until 2021, leaving to become President of Colorado College.
+Erwin Chemerinsky served as the dean of UC Irvine Law from September 2007 to 2017, until being hired as dean of the UC Berkeley School of Law.
+L. Song Richardson became the interim dean in July 2017 and the dean in January 2018.
+Song Richardson served as the dean until 2021, leaving to become president of Colorado College.
 Bryant Garth became interim dean in July 2021.
-Austen Parrish was named as the law school's third dean in April 2022.
+Austen Parrish was named as the school's third dean in April 2022.